 Distracted driving is a growing problem in America, taking over 37,000 lives in 2016 according to the NHTSA, but drivers can combat the problem by knowing the signs.
 Certain actions may seem benign to drivers, but actually create distractions.
 Las Vegas car accident attorneys have seen many accidents relating to specific behaviors that drivers need to watch for.

 Visual distractions are one of the most common types of distractions on the road.
 Anything that forces a driver to take their eyes off of the road is considered a visual distraction.
 This can include looking in the back seat to check on the kids, reading a billboard or looking behind to see other vehicles on the road.
-Las Vegas car accident attorneys know these are serious risks.
+Las Vegas car accident attorneys know these are serious risks, as visual distractions can cause rear-end collisions.

 Sounds can also distract drivers.
 A strange noise from the engine or something on the radio can distract a driver.
 Crying or fighting children and even just conversations with other passengers can serve as distractions as well.
 Even though some of these noises cannot be avoided, they do divert the driver’s attention from the road.
 Many Las Vegas car accident attorneys see cases as a result.